canorve/EllipSect/README.rst

 **Installation**
 ----------------

-The code is written for python 3.
+The code is written for Python 3.

 The python libraries required are: